Top Issues: Energy Efficiency

 SOLUTION: ACCA supports market transformation programs that promote the value of hiring professional contractors who ensure that efficiency incentives have an impact on energy consumption.

-SOLUTION: ACCA supports and helped to secure the introduction of the bipartisan HOPE for HOMES Act—H.R.
-7324 and S. 4052—which proposes grants to support online training of residential contractors and would provide $6 billion in grants for homeowners to make residential energy efficiency upgrades, which includes HVACR systems.
+SOLUTION: ACCA supported and helped to secure the introduction of the bipartisan HOPE for HOMES Act—H.R.
+7324 and S. 4052—in the 116th Congress which proposed grants to support online training of residential contractors and would provide $6 billion in grants for homeowners to make residential energy efficiency upgrades, which includes HVACR systems.
+ACCA will push for its reintroduction in the 117th Congress.